Macchiato vs Latte

 What is a latte with less milk called?

 A latte with less milk is often referred to as a “flat white.”
-It contains a higher ratio of espresso to milk compared to a traditional latte, resulting in a stronger coffee flavor.
+It contains a higher ratio of espresso compared to a traditional latte, resulting in a stronger coffee flavor.